geocar/inet_ssh_dist/README.md

 ### Adding an SSH key that can only be used for Erlang

+If you don't have root, or you share your application user with your release team (ha ha ha enterprise), then you will want to add the ssh key directly to the user account.

 First, make sure you know what port Erlang is going to use, by adding the following to the command line:

     -ssh_default_user erlang